-- ^o How are programs written in a high-level language translated into the hardware language? - [°] What is the interface between the software and the hardware?
-What are the design criteria used in defining it? - ^o What determines the performance of a program?
-How can a programmer improve performance? - [°] What is the design process starting from the definition of a microprocessor's behavior and finishing with a functional implementation? - [°] What are techniques that a microprocessor designer can employ to improve performance while maintaining software compatibility? - ° Focus on the architecture and organization aspects
+- One of the control of the control - ° What is the interface between the software and the hardware?
+What are the design criteria used in defining it? - What determines the performance of a program?
+How can a programmer improve performance? - What is the design process starting from the definition of a microprocessor's behavior and finishing with a functional implementation? - What are techniques that a microprocessor designer can employ to improve performance while maintaining software compatibility? - Focus on the architecture and organization aspects